-The external examiner for the MLF in 2017-18 is Professor David Kershaw (LSE).
+The external examiner for the MLF in 2023-24 is Professor Sarah Paterson (London School of Economics).
 Students are strictly prohibited from contacting external examiners directly.
-If you are unhappy with an aspect of your assessment you may make a complaint or appeal (see Complaints and Academic Appeals section at the end of this Handbook).
+If you are unhappy with an aspect of your assessment you may make a complaint or appeal (see Complaints and Academic Appeals section at section 12 of this Handbook).